Rufus is a simple utility which makes it easy to build bootable USB drives from ISO images.

 And if this is a task you need to carry out often, then you'll be pleased to hear that Rufus is reasonably speedy.
 We created a bootable USB version of the Windows 8 Professional image, for instance, and found the program was around 25% faster than another popular boot drive creator, UNetbootin.

-◦Other minor fixes and improvements
+UI and accessibility fixes and improvements